 Females overwinter in hollow sheltered areas as mated nullipars.
 They emerge very early in spring to take a blood-meal.
 Eggs are laid in rafts on semipermanent water bodies.
 Larvae tend to be found at the edges of ponds.
 Despite being a fairly common species, larvae are collected infrequently.
 Males have been recorded forming mating swarms.
 There is only one generation per year.

-Conservation Common in Alberta.
-Diet Info Females are blood feeders.
-Range
+Females are blood feeders.

 Predominately a boreal species.
 Found throughout much of Alberta, found only in low-lying river valleys in the south.
 It is found throughout BC, and across northern and north-central Canada.
 It is absent from most…